-In this article, we will be covering specific tips and examples to answer this question in a professional context.
+In this article, we’ll cover practical tips and examples to help you answer this question in a professional context.

 Tell me about your Strengths and Weaknesses – part 1